ShruthiKini0103/liferay-service-configuration/mysql-configuration/README.md

 docker inspect <container-id>.
 ```

-11. Now that your mysql setup is done for now.
-You will need to copy the mysql connector jar file to this path:
+11. Now that your mysql setup is done for now, you will need to copy the mysql connector jar file to this path:
 ```
 liferay-dxp-7.4.13.u70/tomcat-9.0.71/webapps/ROOT/WEB-INF/shielded-container-lib/
 ```